fbpx

 I also have a private Facebook group where I’d love to chat with you and answer your Qs!
 Click here to join.

-1. Tianna
+1. Tianna says:

 wow that’s insane!
 Great job!
 Love your emails and hope to sign up for one of your courses soon! ♥

-3. Morgan Timm
+2. Morgan Timm says:

 Melyssa, you are fab!
 I love your openness in sharing your income!
 Know that it is inspiring to so many people, and it really proves that hard work and a dream goes a far way.
 You deserve every penny – you are making a massive impact.
 The Blog Hive has been changing my blogging game so much and has set a lot into motion for me.
 Thank you for creating it!